Liao993/HenryLiao_portfolio/README.md

 **Project idea**<br>

 PEI is developing wind energy and solar power to accelerate its renewable usage.
-Continue to the project I did in Government of PEI, I am curious what is current wind energy generation and how much electricity does it need for replacing heating oil
+From the project I did in Government of PEI, heating oil is the main contribution of carbon emissions from PEI.
+Therefore, I am curious what is current PEI wind  and solar power generation and how much electricity does it need for replacing heating oil

-**Skills:** Python (Pandas, Seaborn, Matplotlib), Energy Analysis<br>
+**Skills:** Python (Pandas, Seaborn, Matplotlib), Energy Analysis, Data Visualization<br>